cloudify-cosmo/cloudify-openstack-provider/README.md

 This Python project contains the code and configurations needed to bootstrap the Cloudify management netwrok &amp; manager VM on Openstack

 ##Requirements
-The python-dev package is required (as it installs the Crypto library used by Paramiko):
+The python-dev package is required (as it is used to compile the Crypto library used by Paramiko):
 `apt-get install python-dev # or the equivalent *nix version of this command`

 ##Mandatory Configurations